cloudmesh/cloudmesh-manual/docs-source/source/installation/install.rst

    pip install cloudmesh-installer

-When cloudmesh-installer has been installed, while still under the cm directory, run the following to list which cloudmesh bundles to install:
+After `cloudmesh-installer` has been installed  (while still under the `cm` directory), run the following command to list the available cloudmesh `bundles`:

 .. code:: bash